Projection (mathematics)

+In mathematics, a projection is a mapping from a set to itself—or an endomorphism of a mathematical structure—that is idempotent, that is, equals its composition with itself.
+The image of a point or a subset $S$ under a projection is called the projection of $S$.

 An everyday example of a projection is the casting of shadows onto a plane (sheet of paper): the projection of a point is its shadow on the sheet of paper, and the projection (shadow) of a point on the sheet of paper is that point itself (idempotency).
-The shadow of a three-dimensional sphere is a closed disk.
+The shadow of a three-dimensional sphere is a disk.
 Originally, the notion of projection was introduced in Euclidean geometry to denote the projection of the three-dimensional Euclidean space onto a plane in it, like the shadow example.
 The two main projections of this kind are: